 1. Encouraging Universities to start medical degree education on Homeopathy: The teaching of advanced medical courses on Homeopathy by academicians in government-accredited universities helps them to maintain the highest educational standards.
 More universities will be encouraged to do the same.

-6. Encouraging pharmacists to sell homeopathic medicines: Science-based Pharmacy has every right to sell, promote and recommend homeopathic medicines and earn.
+5. Encouraging pharmacists to sell homeopathic medicines: Science-based Pharmacy has every right to sell, promote and recommend homeopathic medicines and earn their livelihood.

 1 Jan 2012: Birth of Science-based Homeopathy: Principles Explained, FAQ Answered, Status & Growth mentioned